rangle/ngCourse2/handout/13-setup.md

 We'll go over some of the more relevant properties in short detail:

 #### target
 The compilation target.
 Typescript supports targeting different platforms depending on your needs.
-In our case, we're targeting modern browsers which provides `es5`.
+In our case, we're targeting modern browsers which support `es5`.

 #### module
 The target module resolution interface.
-We're integrating TypeScript through Webpack which provides support for different interfaces.
-We've decided to use node's module resolution interface, `commonjs`, since that makes it easier for us to understand what's happening.
+We're integrating TypeScript through webpack which supports different interfaces.
+We've decided to use node's module resolution interface, `commonjs`.

 #### emitDecoratorMetadata, experimentalDecorators
 Decorator support in TypeScript [hasn't been finalized yet](http://rbuckton.github.io/ReflectDecorators/typescript.html) but since Angular 2 uses decorators extensively, these need to be set to true.